Biltmore Challenge Endurance Ride

 VET DECISIONS ARE FINAL!

-• There must be no gait aberration that is consistently observable under all circumstances that results in pain or threatens immediate athletic performance, exam to be conducted at trot, straight out and back, without prior flexion or palpation.
+• There must be no gait aberration that is consistently observable under all circumstances that results in pain or threatens immediate athletic performance, exam to be conducted at trot (or equivalent), straight out and back, without prior flexion or palpation.

 • Any soreness or wounds that affect equine’s ability to go on may be cause for non-completion.